swiss-ai/alps-job-reporting-tool/docs/tables.md

 **Key Features of the Tables**:
 - **GPU Table**: Captures detailed telemetry data from NVIDIA GPUs using the Data Center GPU Manager (DCGM) API, including metrics such as temperature, power usage, memory utilization, and NVLink throughput.
-- **General Table: Captures other data as for example CPU temperature, usage statistics, network, I/O.
+- **General Table**: Captures other data as for example, CPU temperature, usage statistics, network, I/O.

 Each table is structured to provide a timestamped snapshot of the system's state, enabling users to analyze trends, identify bottlenecks, and optimize resource usage.